 **Need to quickly fact check a source or claim?
 Try using the NutriSearch.info search engine.
-All search results only come from 450+ websites that deliver accurate, evidence-based content.
+All search results only come from 2,000+ websites and articles that deliver accurate, evidence-based content.

 The internet is a cesspool of god awful nutrition advice.
 Some of this terrible information is delivered in such a way that makes it seem legitimate and can fool even the most intelligent among us.
 I created this guide as a resource to help cut through the hype you see in media headlines and on your Facebook feed.
 If you see an article/book/talk/product from one of the sources below please proceed with caution as it may be a load of nonsensical, pseudoscientific rubbish (especially if it's from The Food Babe).

 To land a spot on this list, a significant portion of the dietary information provided by the source must be scientifically erroneous or misleading.
 Some of these sources fall into the category of "quacks, frauds, and charlatans" and while others are in the "questionable" category.
 The common pitfalls I've seen in these sources can be grouped into four general categories:

 - Cherry-picking sources that agree with their beliefs while ignoring those that don't.

 - Not interpreting data within the full context of what is known about a topic.

 - Over-extrapolating study results (like saying that findings from an animal trial apply directly to humans).

 - Citing invalid or uncredible sources (using anecdotes as hard evidence as opposed to peer-reviewed literature).

 Overall, the theme of this list are people who have misconstrued nutritional science.
 In my opinion, the sources below meet one or more of these criteria.